amitjoy/feature-flags-for-osgi/CONTRIBUTING.md

 * Make your changes
 * Make sure copyright headers are included in (all) files including updated year(s)
 * Make sure proper headers are in place for each file (see above Legal Requirements)
-* Commit your changes into that branch
+* Commit your changes to that branch
 * Use descriptive and meaningful commit messages
 * If you have a lot of commits squash them into a single commit
 * Make sure you use the `-s` flag when committing as explained above